eduartorres/Project-Disaster-Response-Pipeline-/README.md

 The repo is a project in the Udacity Data Scientist Nanodegree Program.

 The dataset (in the data folder) comes from [appen](https://appen.com/) which contains about 26k text messages from news, social media, and some other sources when some disasters happened.
+The project aim is to classify a disaster text messages into several categories which then can be transmited to the responsible entity.

 ## Instructions to run the code:
 1. Run the following commands in the project's root directory to set up the database and model.